mitadt/brogrammers-T7/README.md

 # brogrammers-T7
-click the file name fingerprintbasebilling for the solution of the project
+create a folder and save all the files in it then click the file name fingerprintbasebilling for the solution of the project